 The ability to make a meaningful contribution to the workplace after a serious shoulder injury, which also contributed to a psychological injury, kept this worker focused on the end goal – return to work.

-When construction worker Jason Berger (pictured right) injured his shoulder on the job, and had no way of returning to the construction industry, an office job was his saviour.
+When construction worker Jason Berger (pictured) injured his shoulder on the job, and had no way of returning to the construction industry, an office job was his saviour.

 Jason's initial shoulder injury left him unable to perform tasks around home, such as mowing the lawn and mopping the floor, let alone returning to a physically demanding job.